 For various reasons, I don't accept fan art posts to the main site anymore, however if you post your fan art publicly, I'd be happy to feature it on the Thorn Valley tumblr.

-I still accept fan fiction submissions, but since the posting process tends to be a manual one, I require that the submitted draft be as close to final as you can make it before submitting it.
-In progress works can be posted to the tumblr site or the forum.
-For either case, just contact me to get the ball rolling.
+I still accept fan fiction submissions, but since the posting process is a manual one, I require that the submitted draft be as close to final as you can make it before submitting it, and I make no guarantees that I will post it.
+Feel free to contact me if you have questions about this process.

 What happened to all of the content that used to be on Thorn Valley?